ChenyaS/Scheme-Interpreter/README.md

 👩🏽‍💻👨🏿‍💻 Pair programming?

-Links to an external site.
   Remember to alternate between driver and navigator roles.
 The driver controls the keyboard; the navigator watches, asks questions, and suggests ideas.

 Problem 3 (2 pts)
 The scheme_eval function (in scheme_eval_apply.py) evaluates a Scheme expression (represented as a Pair) in a given environment.
 The provided code already looks up names in the current environment, returns self-evaluating expressions (such as numbers) and evaluates special forms.